GoogleCloudPlatform/migrate-from-service-account-keys/README.md

 3. Make sure that [billing is enabled for your Google Cloud project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#console).

 4. Grant IAM roles at the project level.
-Run the following command to [grant IAM roles](https://cloud.google.com/iam/docs/granting-changing-revoking-access#single-role) and ensure that the principal deploying this repo has the minimum necessary privilege at the project.
+Run the following command to [grant IAM roles](https://cloud.google.com/iam/docs/granting-changing-revoking-access#single-role) and ensure that the principal deploying this repository has the minimum necessary privilege at the project.
-    1. Replace `PROJECT_ID` with your project ID.
+   - Replace `PROJECT_ID` with your project ID.
-    1. Replace `PRINCIPAL`with the identity used to deploy the repo, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"
+   - Replace `PRINCIPAL`with the identity used to deploy the repository, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"
 ```bash
 cat << EOF > project_roles.txt
 roles/bigquery.admin